 - To expand personal experience by enacting a situation.

 The instructor begins by describing a context and a situation within that context.
 Students are either given roles or allowed to choose them.
-Students are given some time to prepare, and then they enter their roles and act out the situation.
+Students are given time to prepare before assuming their roles and acting out the situation.
 Some instructors add student observers to the situations.
 These observers do not act out a role in the situation, but they observe and analyze the performances of the actors and provide feedback both to the actors and to the instructor and class.
-Role plays may be used even in fields which do not involve human beings directly: e.g., students may play the roles of cells, molecules, economic forces, and abstract philosophies in addition to historical figures or characters in a novel.
+Role-plays may be used even in fields which do not involve human beings directly: e.g., students may play the roles of cells, molecules, economic forces, and abstract philosophies in addition to historical figures or literary characters.

-In an introductory biology class, the instructor used role plays to help students more actively grasp the formation of protein chains.
+In an introductory biology class, the instructor used role-plays to help students more actively grasp the formation of protein chains.
 The class was divided into groups and each group was assigned to play the role of a particular type of atom.
-Each member of the group would be an atom of that type.
-They were to study the behavior of these atoms and then act them out in class.
-Once the role play began, some atoms would bond with others at particular angles to form simple molecules.
+Groups were required to study the behavior of these atoms and then act them out in class.
+Once the role-play began, some atoms would bond with others at particular angles to form simple molecules.
 Other atoms would repel each other and make certain formations difficult to achieve.
 Simple molecules would form into larger ones, and eventually protein chains would evolve.